IN THE UNPREDICTABLE REALM OF NFTS, THE TRANSCENDENTAL PROJECT SKYGOLPE TAMES THE TIDE AND SUCCEEDED AT CHRISTIE’S BACK-TO-BACK!

 Niccolò Lapo Latini @niccololapolatini

-SKYGOLPE, Liguria, 21st August, 2024 // At Skygolpe Studio // Working on a new body of work for his next international exhibition, title and location still unknown
+SKYGOLPE, Liguria, 21st August 2024 // At Skygolpe Studio // Working on a new body of work for his upcoming international exhibition, Paint on Pixel New York, in December.

 After conquering Christie’s first in New York and then in Hong Kong, the Skygolpe project establishes itself as a bearer of value and success in the turbulent ocean of the NFT market.
 Embraced by the waters of the Ligurian Sea, in a small Italian town far from the chaos and perdition of the city, the still-unlocated Skygolpe studio is cradled by contemporary philosophy and introspection.
 The secret to an outstanding virtual collection?
 The matter, because even the abstract can never escape the tangible—there’s no avoiding the need for concreteness, both in life and in art.
 “To be born means to emerge from nothing; to die means to return to nothing: the living is what emerges from nothing and returns to nothing.”
 Emanuele Severino.